KyreenaH/Designing-for-Web/README.md

   4. Further on type in web: where your audience is located will matter, so you will want to host your custom fonts in the same locale to reduce load delay.
 Note that licensing is also very important (so as not to open the company up to lawsuits) so ensure that typefaces used have an appropriate, DRM-free license attached (DRM is pretty terrible in NZ).

   5. If you have to plan the usability: draw wireframes.
 I recommend against doing them digitally, as you become attached to them in that more polished format, which reduces the effectiveness of wireframing - which is to explore the usability, flow, and functionality of the website iteratively.
+Post-it notes arranged on a board, with lines drawn between each page is a great way to visualise large sites that can't all fit on paper.
+From there you can see what can be simplified.
+I like to apply a common rule of fashion, to interface design; before you head out, look in the mirror, and remove one item - or in UI terms; before you sign-off, look at it as a whole, and see what can be removed.

   6. Once you’re happy with the use-flow of the website, the general layout of elements, and have sign-off from the client, you move on to the more detailed wireframes - or, mockups.
 These require content, and are again iteratively designed, through exploring many concepts.
+Here you can also do some prototyping, which will help.
+InVision is a great, basic, application for this sort of thing.

   7. Once a final mockup is chosen and signed off, you move on to the final design stage, which is where you flesh out the full responsive look, then sign-off before handing off all deliverables to the devs.
 Design absolutely needs to be finalised before it’s handed to devs, as design changes after this stage require very costly and time consuming code revisions.

-  8. Max website size should be 990px, and a grid should be used.
+  8. Maximum website size should be 990px; even if you design for responsive, and simply allow the design to fill the screen, you should do so with caution.
+The further a user has to move their cursor - or "reach" - the more uncomfortable the usability becomes.

+  9. Always use a grid.
 The best, easily divisible for responsive grid is 12 columns with 20px gutters, and 20px margins.
 In Photoshop, you can use the GuideGuide plugin to generate accurate grids - well, as accurate as is possible anyway; don’t be alarmed when one column isn’t quite as wide as the others, as this is the limitation of pixel rounding.

   9. Resolution independence is important on the web, so utilise vector layers and high resolution smart objects where possible (In Photoshop).